Container Runtime Interfaces In K8s

 docker://126a4911f5fbb4889416c8f6e9ce942cddfc39f0556aa7d1e25a42d845206ee2

-Remember that Kubernetes is not the one responsible for creating or removing your containers.
+Remember that Kubernetes is not responsible for creating or removing your containers.
 It simply sends an instruction to the container runtime, which then performs the creation of the container on behalf of Kubernetes.
-And here, we see that the pod created with the kubectl command is now associated with a docker container.
+Here, we see that the pod created with the kubectl command is now associated with a docker container.

-Since we’re using Docker Engine as the container runtime.
-Any containers that were created in the Kubernetes cluster can now also be managed directly using Docker commands.
+Since we’re using Docker as the container runtime, any containers created in the Kubernetes cluster can also be managed directly using Docker commands.

 If we list the containers currently running in our Docker instance, we see that one of the containers matches the container id (first 12 characters) of our nginx pod.